-SeaChange International, Inc. and its consolidated subsidiaries (collectively "SeaChange", "we", or the "Company") is an industry leader in the delivery of multiscreen video.
+SeaChange International, Inc. and its consolidated subsidiaries (collectively "SeaChange", "we", or the "Company") is an industry leader in the delivery of multiscreen video, advertising and premium over-the-top ("OTT") video.
 Our products and services facilitate the aggregation, licensing, management and distribution of video and advertising content to cable television system operators, telecommunications companies, satellite operators and media companies.